junkaiii/honestbee-bot/Readme.md

 __Current setbacks and improvments in next version:__
   - Diffing mechanism is not fully completed - it only compares alerts when you have a shortage of a particular ingredient not when it is completely unavailable in your pantry.
   - Rewrite 'find me' conversation - Refactor the code into proper conversations.
-  - Send pictures of recepies over slack
+  - Send pictures of recipes over slack
   - Human speech?